 Cats should receive an F3 vaccine once a year after that.

-Recommended for cats who have a history of fighting with other cats.
-OR
+Recommended for cats who have outdoor access.

 NOT recommended for indoor only cats unless in contact with a known carrier.